Black hole solutions with a linear equation of state in Ho\v{r}ava gravity and Einstein--{\ae}ther theory: A brief revision of the Covariantized version of Hořava theory for the case of spherical symmetry and static ther

-In this section, we follow the methodology proposed in References \cite{Vernieri:2017dvi,Vernieri:2018sxd}.
+In this section, we follow the procedure proposed in References \cite{Vernieri:2017dvi,Vernieri:2018sxd}.
 In the low-energy regime, the action of Hořava gravity can be written as:

 where $G_H$ denotes the effective gravitational constant, $T$ represents the preferred time coordinate, and $g$ is the determinant of the four-dimensional metric $g_{\mu\nu}$.
-The quantity $R$ corresponds to the Ricci scalar of the spatial hypersurfaces at constant $T$, $K_{ij}$ is the extrinsic curvature tensor with trace $K$, and $a_i = \partial_i \ln N$, with $N$ being the lapse function in the ADM decomposition.
+The quantity $R$ corresponds to the Ricci scalar of the spatial hypersurfaces at constant $T$, $K_{ij}$ is the extrinsic curvature tensor with trace $K$, and $a_i = \partial_i \ln \mathcal{N}$, with $\mathcal{N}$ being the lapse function in the ADM decomposition.
 The term $S_m[g_{\mu\nu}, \psi]$ represents the action for the matter fields $\psi$.
 The constants $\{\lambda, \xi, \eta\}$ are dimensionless coupling parameters.
 In the limit where Hořava gravity reduces to General Relativity (GR), they take the values $\{1, 1, 0\}$.

-As mentioned earlier, in the specific case of a spherically symmetric spacetime with a static æther, the authors of Refs. \cite{Vernieri:2017dvi,Vernieri:2018sxd} emphasize that the equations of motion derived from the preceding action are identical to those obtained in the Einstein-æther framework.
+As mentioned earlier, in the specific case of a spherically symmetric spacetime with a static {\ae}ther, the authors of Refs. \cite{Vernieri:2017dvi,Vernieri:2018sxd} emphasize that the equations of motion derived from the preceding action are identical to those obtained in the Einstein--{\ae}ther framework.
 Therefore, in the following, we focus on the covariantized formulation of the low-energy limit of Hořava gravity, commonly known as the khronometric model.
-In this context, these references consider the action corresponding to the Einstein-æther theory:
+In this context, these references consider the action corresponding to the Einstein--{\ae}ther theory:

 where $G_{\ae}$ denotes the ``bare'' gravitational constant, and the term $\mathcal{L}_{\ae}$ is defined as: